 Setup the mountpoints in the jail.

-Set iocage to mount the shares after boot
+Create a script to mount the shares after boot.

-Also set it to unmount the shares when the jail is stopped
+Also create one to unmount the shares when the jail is stopped.

 Next I set up a dataset for the database and delegated it into the jail.
 Using a separate dataset allows me to specify certain properties that are better for a database, it also makes migration easier in case I ever need to move or backup the database.

-Make sure the jail has access to the default jailed dataset.
+Make sure the jail has access to the jailed dataset.

 Since MySQL uses it’s own cache, it isn’t necessary to cache both metadata and data in the ARC.
 Set the dataset to only cache metadata.

 Inside the jail it is now possible to mount the specified dataset normally with ZFS.
 Mount it to